-Students should score at the NRS ABE Level of 5 or higher on a state approved Reading assessment (Rule 6A-6.014, F.A.C.) to be placed in the GED® Science, Social Studies and RLA Preparation programs.
+Beginning with the 2019-20 school year, students should score at the NRS ABE Level of 5 or higher on a state approved Reading assessment (Rule 6A-6.014, F.A.C.) to be placed in the GED[®] Science preparation program.
 If a student scores lower in the eligible Mathematics assessment test, they should also be placed in the appropriate Adult Basic Education Mathematics course until they reach a level 5 or higher.